All Products

 Processing Strategy When Destination Table Has Records

-• If you select Ignore, when the data to be inserted conflicts with the existing data of a destination table, the data transmission service retains the existing data and records the conflict data.
+• If you select Ignore, when the data to be inserted conflicts with existing data of a destination table, the data transmission service logs the conflicting data while retaining the existing data.

 Important

-If you select Ignore, data is pulled by using the IN mode during full verification.
-In this case, verification is inapplicable if the destination has a large amount of data, and the verification performance is downgraded.
+If you select Ignore, data is pulled in IN mode for full verification.
+In this case, verification is inapplicable if the destination contains data that does not exist in the source, and the verification performance is downgraded.

 • If you select Stop Migration and a destination table contains records, an error prompting migration unsupported is reported during full migration.
 In this case, you must process the data in the destination table and then continue with the migration.